msnodderly/nvim-cmux-html-preview/README.md

 # nvim-cmux-html-preview

 Live-preview static HTML in a [cmux](https://cmux.io) browser pane while you edit in vim.

 I wanted a similar experience to cmux's built-in markdown preview, except for editing HTML.
 This is a bit of a kludge, but it allows a live preview in the cmux browser pane that automatically refreshes as soon as you save in Vim/Neovim.
+You probably shouldn't use this directly, just point your favorite AI agent at it as an example and have it build you a version that works the way you want it to.

 Save a file → the pane reloads.
 Switch to a different HTML buffer → the pane follows you.
 No switching panes to refresh, just `:w` and change is instantly visible.